 - Dirty or Damaged Coils

-The most effective way to prevent this problem is by giving your AC regular maintenance.
+The most effective way to prevent this problem is by regularly maintaining your AC.
 The service includes cleaning and inspecting all the parts.
 All of the points mentioned above will less likely happen and cause your AC not to drain water accordingly.
 However, suppose you have never given your AC regular maintenance.
 In that case, it is time to contact an HVAC contractor to schedule the service.

-When you find that your drain line does not send out water from your AC, you need first to turn off the whole system.
-Then, inspect the drain line, drain pan, and coils to see if you can spot the culprit.
+When you find that your drain line does not send out water from your AC, you must first turn off the system.
+Then, inspect the drain line, pan, and coils to see if you can spot the culprit.
 If you are unsure what causes the issue and how to resolve it, contact a professional technician to finish the job.

 ECM Air Conditioning, with its headquarters located in Boynton Beach, FL, provides air conditioning services within Palm Beach County, Broward County, Martin County, and St. Lucie County.
 If you’re looking to have a new HVAC system installed, we’re on-call and ready to assist you.
 So if you’re in need of an HVAC installation, don’t hesitate to contact us today to schedule an inspection!
 Our HVAC installation experts will check your ductwork, measure, check wire sizes, and more before making recommendations to ensure maximum efficiency and comfort.
 Call us at 561-295-1763 or contact our HVAC installation team online by clicking here.